 Applicants are required to attend an audition and information session in which they will perform monologues, participate in a creative workshop and complete a voice and movement assessment.
-Applicant selection is based on academic criteria and the results of these secondary requirements.
-This contains all the information you need to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and the results of these additional requirements.
+This contains all the information you need to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 Applicants are required to attend an audition in which they will perform monologues, participate in a creative workshop and complete a voice and movement assessment.
 Applicants must submit a $50 assessment fee upon registration for this admissions event.
 This assessment will take place from 9 a.m. – 5 p.m.
 Please see “Registration Instructions” below to book your audition.